shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

  1. Close the AzureArcVM, navigate to the Azure portal go back to the **Azure Arc** page, select **Machines (1)** under **Azure Arc resources** and now verify that a server is connected successfully **(2)**.

     >**Note:** The name of the new server added could be different.
-You might have to refresh to see the new server.
+You should refresh to see the new server.

     ![Screenshot of the server added.](Images/server_added.png)